 Sue: It’s his lip.
 It’s uncanny.

-Maddox and a crew mate named Karina discuss Maddox’s inability to do his job properly.
+A crew mate named Karina discusses Maddox’s inability to do his job properly.

 Sue: This actress isn’t very good.
-This reminds me of one of those old sixties stories where you had lots of incomprehensible foreign accents running around on a base.
+This reminds me of one of those old stories from the ‘60s where you had lots of incomprehensible foreign accents on a base.
 I hope the Sea Devils kill her first.

 Sue: It’s Greg!

-A little background information is probably required: about five years ago, Sue and I watched every episode of original 1970s series of Survivors.
+About five years ago, Sue and I watched every episode of the original 1970s series of Survivors.
 And we didn’t even blog about it.
-I know!
-What were we thinking?
+Yes, I know!
 Anyway, Sue became obsessed with Greg Preston, as played by Ian McCulloch.
-In fact, Greg was such a hero to Sue for a short while that whenever she had to face a difficult decision, she would always ask, “What would Greg do?”.
+In fact, Greg was such a hero to Sue for a short while that whenever she was faced a difficult decision, she’d always ask me, “What would Greg do?”

-Sue: I can’t believe you didn’t tell me Greg was in this.
+Sue: I can’t believe you didn’t tell me that Greg was in this.
 I’ve missed Greg.

-However, when it comes to identifying Solow, she’s hopeless.
+However, when it comes to identifying Solow, she’s completely hopeless.

 Sue: That’s Ingrid Pitt?
 The Ingrid Pitt?
 The one with the enormous tits?

-Sue: She’s not doing herself any favours in that outfit.
+Sue: Well, she’s not doing herself any favours in that outfit.

 Sue: Why is Tegan walking around in a beach towel?